Best Material for Porch Columns

 A historic porch is a thing of beauty — and probably one of your favorite parts about owning a historic home.
 Not only is the look exceptional, but it is probably one of your favorite places to unwind after a long day.
 Much of the distinct character of an old porch comes from the grand porch columns.

 When homeowners plan to renovate their historic porch, what to do with the columns is always one of the biggest question marks.
 In today’s blog, we’re exploring the best material for porch columns — either wood or vinyl — and the advantages of each.
-In addition to the two main options, fiberglass columns On the other hand, if you’re ready to get a custom quote for your handcrafted wooden porch posts, reach out today!
+If you’re ready to get a custom quote for your handcrafted wooden porch posts, reach out today!

 Wood Vs. Vinyl Columns